TarangParmar/fpki-guides/_common/10_troubleshooting.md

 6. Select the "CRLs (from CDP)" radio button and click "Retrieve."
 Verify at least one entry returns a status of "Verified".

-7. Optional: If the certificate contains an Online Certificate Status Protocol pointer within the AIA extension, select the "OCSP (from AIA)" radio button and click "Retrieve." verify at least one entry returns a status of "Verified."
+7. Optional: If the certificate contains an Online Certificate Status Protocol pointer within the AIA extension, select the "OCSP (from AIA)" radio button and click "Retrieve."
+Verify at least one entry returns a status of "Verified."

-**Note:** Work with your network teams to identify if a firewall configuration is blocking traffic for any tests above that do not return a status of "Verified."
+**Note:** Work with your network teams to identify if a firewall configuration is blocking traffic for any tests above that do not return a status of "Verified.
+Be sure to analyze each certificate on the chain, all the way to the Federal Common Policy CA G2."